puffyCid/artemis-api/artemis-docs/docs/Contributing/overview.md

 - `core/` workspace contains the library component of artemis.
 The bulk of the code is located here
 - `cli/` workspace contains the executable component artemis.
-- `server/` workspace contains the experimental server component of artemis.
-Its currently experimental
+- `timeline/` workspace contains functions to timeline artifacts

 From the `core/src/` directory